prabhpreet-code/recursion-and-backtracking-problems/README.md

 #### 36. Write a function to generate all possible n pairs of balanced parentheses.
 #### 37. To solve the knapsack problem
 #### 38. To print smart keypad advance
+#### 39 .
+To find the path from source to destination for rat in a maze